beginning of content

 When should I see my doctor?

-If you develop red, scaly, raised patches on your skin that don't go away on their own, you should see your doctor.
+See your doctor if you notice red, scaly or raised patches on your skin that don't go away.

 How is psoriasis diagnosed?